lude-bri/Philosophers_42/README.md

 Threads are one of the most fundamental abstractions in modern computer systems, playing a pivotal role in multitasking and concurrency.
 They allow multiple sequences of instructions to execute within a single process, sharing resources while maintaining independence in execution.
 The concept of threads has deep theoretical underpinnings and practical applications, making it a cornerstone of operating systems, parallel computing, and software design.

+## 2.1.
+Origins and Context

+The evolution of computing hardware and software necessitated a shift from strictly sequential programs to systems capable of performing multiple tasks simultaneously.
+Early computers executed programs sequentially, as highlighted by Edsger W. Dijkstra in his influential works.
+With the advent of higher processing speeds and multitasking operating systems, the need for concurrency became evident.
+This led to the development of threads—a lightweight mechanism for achieving parallelism within processes.

+Threads were introduced to address limitations in traditional process-based multitasking, particularly the high overhead of context switching between processes.
+Unlike processes, threads within the same process share memory space and resources, enabling more efficient communication and synchronization.
+This efficiency makes threads particularly suited for modern applications requiring high performance, such as web servers, video processing, and real-time systems.

+### What Are Threads?
+A thread is the smallest unit of execution within a program.
+It operates within the context of a process, sharing its memory and resources while maintaining its own stack, program counter, and execution state.
+This duality—independence in execution yet shared context—makes threads both powerful and challenging to manage.

+Threads can be categorized into:

+- User-Level Threads: Managed by user-space libraries without kernel involvement.
+While lightweight and fast, they face challenges in integrating with system-level scheduling.
+- Kernel-Level Threads: Managed directly by the operating system kernel.
+They offer better integration with system resources but come with higher overhead due to kernel involvement.
+- Hybrid Models: Combine the advantages of both user-level and kernel-level threads, optimizing for performance and flexibility.

+## 2.2 Theoretical Foundations

+Threads are a direct response to the demands of concurrency, where multiple tasks must progress simultaneously.
+The benefits of threads are rooted in their ability to exploit parallelism, both on single-core systems (via time slicing) and on modern multicore processors.

+However, this concurrency introduces challenges, including:

+- Synchronization: Threads within the same process share memory, leading to potential data races and inconsistencies if not properly synchronized.
+Mechanisms like mutexes, semaphores, and condition variables are used to ensure thread-safe operations.
+- Deadlock: When threads compete for resources in a circular dependency, they can become stuck indefinitely.
+Avoiding deadlock requires careful resource allocation and management.
+- Starvation: Threads with lower priority or limited access to resources may be perpetually blocked, leading to unfair execution.
+- Overhead: While lighter than processes, threads still introduce overhead in context switching and synchronization.

 # 3. Mutexes